Introduction to RxJS and Observables

 observable5.subscribe((response) => console.log(response)); // first emitted value, second emitted value

-As you can see once the observable has been created we can go ahead and subscribe to it and listen for values.
+Once the observable exists, subscribe to it and listen for values.

-Remember the Fetch API returns a promise, so does response.json() that we can use to parse the response body as JSON.
-Also remember that we just mentioned that an Observable can be created from a Promise as well.
+response.json()for parsing the response body as JSON.
+We just mentioned that an Observable can be created from a Promise too.

 const requestStream = Rx.Observable.of('https://swapi.co/api/people/1');